Welcome

 TALE OF TWO TASTES

-Is a cultural food event that has your taste buds poppin', music hoppin', and culture non-stoppin' as we explore the food cultures of two African Diasporic foodways and cultures.
+Is a cultural food event that has your taste buds poppin', music hoppin', and culture flowing non-stoppin' as we explore the food cultures of two African Diasporic foodways and cultures.

 MADE POSSIBLE BY: